Casablanca: Economy

+The city hosts the Technopark, a hub for IT companies and startups specializing in digital content and video gaming in Morocco.

+Several national agencies are headquartered in Casablanca, including the Moroccan Office of Industrial and Commercial Property (OMPIC).

+The city hosts the headquarters of the National Ports Agency.

 The Grand Casablanca region is considered the locomotive of the development of the Moroccan economy.
 It attracts 32% of the country's production units and 56% of industrial labor.
 The region uses 30% of the national electricity production.
 With MAD 93 billion, the region contributes to 44% of the industrial production of the kingdom.
-About 33% of national industrial exports, MAD 27 billion, comes from the Grand Casablanca; 30% of the Moroccan banking network is concentrated in Casablanca.
+About 33% of national industrial exports, MAD 27 billion, comes from the Grand Casablanca: 30% of the Moroccan banking network is concentrated in Casablanca, headquartering major Moroccan banks; Attijariwafa Bank, BCP Group, BMCI, Crédit du Maroc, and Bank of Africa.
+These currently being fully Moroccanized, due to local corporations like the Holmarcom Group acquiring Crédit du Maroc from Société Générale, and negotiating with BNP Paribas to obtain its share capital of BMCI.

 One of the most important exports of Casablanca is phosphate.
 Other industries include fishing, fish canning, sawmills, furniture production, building materials, glass, textiles, electronics, leather work, processed food, spirits, soft drinks, and cigarettes.

 The Casablanca and Mohammedia seaports activity represent 50% of the international commercial flows of Morocco.
 Almost the entire Casablanca waterfront is under development, mainly the construction of huge entertainment centres between the port and Hassan II Mosque, the Anfa Resort project near the business, entertainment and living centre of Megarama, the shopping and entertainment complex of Morocco Mall, as well as a complete renovation of the coastal walkway.
 The Sindbad park was also renewed with rides, games and entertainment services.

 Casablanca is a significant financial centre, ranking 54th globally in the September 2023 Global Financial Centres Index rankings, between Brussels and Rome.
 The Casablanca Stock Exchange is Africa's third-largest in terms of market capitalization, as of December 2022.

 Royal Air Maroc has its head office at the previous Casablanca-Anfa Airport location.
 In 2004, it announced that it was moving its head office from Casablanca to a location in Province of Nouaceur, close to Mohammed V International Airport.
 The agreement to build the head office in Nouaceur was signed in 2009 but was never implemented.